-The hospital had its inception in the home of Mrs. Nora Hagedorn McCord, who in 1928 opened her home on East Main Street as a maternity hospital.
-About one year later, Dr. Jesse T. McCartney realized this was inadequate for the community’s needs and opened his grandfathers West Main Street home, originally known as the Thomas Parker mansion.
+The hospital had its inception in the home of Mrs. Nora Hagedorn McCord, who in 1928 opened her home at 808 East Main Street as a maternity hospital.
+About one year later, Dr. Jesse T. McCartney realized this was inadequate for the community’s needs and opened his grandfather?s West Main Street home, originally known as the Thomas Parker mansion.
 In the spring of 1929, the 1st tonsillectomy was performed.
 With help from Wheeling Clinic, the hospital was dedicated in 1932.
-This facility, with a bed capacity of 16, was forced to close in 1939 due to lack of funds.
+This facility, with a bed capacity of 16, was forced to close in November 1939 due to lack of funds.

+In 1963, with a bed capacity of 53, there were 3,146 admissions and 400 emergency room visits.
 With the support of a bequest of more than $100,000 from the estate of the late Albert S. George, a 22-bed addition was completed in 1964.
-It included a new pediatrics room, an examination room, an additional surgery and recovery room with modernization of the entire operating suite, a new and bigger laboratory, an enlarged radiology department, a new labor room, and a new nurses lounge in the maternity suite.
+It included a new pediatrics room, an examination room, an additional surgery and recovery room with modernization of the entire operating suite, a new and larger laboratory, an enlarged radiology department, a new labor room, and a new nurses? lounge in the maternity suite.
 The latest and most modern equipment was added.
 The medical staff consisted of 10 general staff physicians, as well as specialty physicians from the outlying areas.

-The period from 1994 – 1996 marked a period of growth and tremendous changes.
+The period from 1994 – 1996 marked a period of growth and tremendous change.
 Successful medical staff development resulted in the recruitment of many physicians providing both primary and specialty services.
-Enhancements to available services continued, including implementation of cardiac rehabilitation, occupational therapy, home medical social services, and reestablishment of ophthalmology services.
-A clinical affiliation with the Ohio State University evolved into a regional network of healthcare providers.

 In 1997, another major hospital renovation project was completed with support from the hospital family and the community.
 This created a state-of-the-art critical/intensive care unit, expanded and reconfigured patient service areas, improved the physical plant, and improved accessibility for the physically disabled.